-These calculated revenues are constructed at the three-digit STCC level and are indicated by the use of one of the following numeric values in the Contract Rate Flag field of the sampled waybill record:
+These calculated revenues are constructed at the three-digit STCC level and are indicated using one of the following numeric values in the Contract Rate Flag field of the sampled waybill record:

 - (0) = Not specifically a contract rate. - (1) = The freight revenue is a calculated figure which has been derived either from existing tariffs or from appropriate values if no tariff is in place (at the 3-digit STCC level).